“The hardest thing in the world to understand is the income tax.” ” -Albert Einstein

 You only get them by investing directly or passively in private real estate deals that pass through the depreciation to you.

-If you’re tired of handing over a third of your income to the IRS with little control, this isn’t about “beating the system.”
+If you’re tired of handing over 40%to 50% of your income to the IRS with little control and want predictable income beyond your earned income, Real Estate may be a great option for you.
+This isn’t about beating the “system”.
 It’s about playing a better game—one built on cash flow, equity, and efficient taxation.

 Real estate offers: